-GASB Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
+GASB Statement No. 90, Majority Equity Interests - An Amendment of GASB Statements No. 14 and No. 61, was issued in August 2018.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
 Those governments and funds should measure the majority equity interest at fair value.
 For all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit, and the government or fund that holds the equity interest should report an asset related to the majority equity interest using the equity method.
 This Statement establishes that ownership of a majority equity interest in a legally separate organization results in the government being financially accountable for the legally separate organization and, therefore, the government should report that organization as a component unit.
 This Statement also requires that a component unit in which a government has a 100 percent equity interest account for its assets, deferred outflows of resources, liabilities, and deferred inflows of resources at acquisition value at the date the government acquired a 100 percent equity interest in the component unit.
-Transactions presented in flows statements of the component unit in that circumstance should include only transactions that occurred subsequent to the acquisition. requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Transactions presented in flows statements of the component unit in that circumstance should include only transactions that occurred subsequent to the acquisition.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
 Earlier application is encouraged.
+The requirements should be applied retroactively, except for the provisions related to (1) reporting a majority equity interest in a component unit and (2) reporting a component unit if the government acquires a 100 percent equity interest.
+Those provisions should be applied on a prospective basis.